-The relationship between p66Shc expression and diabetic nephropathy is evident, as shown in studies in mice.
-These studies have shown that the deletion of this gene prevents endothelial dysfunction induced by hyperglycemia, in addition to reducing the oxidative stress of cells, which prevented the alteration of renal structure and function in these animals.22-24 The endothelial and myoblastic cells of p66Shc knockout mice demonstrated a lower rate of apoptosis in ischemic conditions, thus proving the role of p66Shc in cell survival in response to hypoxia.
-Another protein involved in renal damage to DN is the hypoxia-inducible factor (HIF-1 $\alpha$ ).
-The relationship between p66Shc and HIF-1 $\alpha$ has been described by proposing a pathway in which HIF-1 $\alpha$ , stimulated by T-cell hypoxia, activates p66Shc, which contributes to the release of extracellular vascular endothelial growth factor (VEGF) and, is one of the responses to low oxygenation mediated by HIF-1 $\alpha$ .
-In addition, p66Shc itself is stimulated by oxidative stress induced by hypoxia, and triggers cell apoptosis.
-Our study identified the subtle elevation of p66Shc gene expression in diabetic patients who, as previously described, are in oxidative imbalance due to hyperglycemia, hyperinsulinemia, and insulin resistance.
-Therefore, it can be suggested that the pathway explained above is activated.
+The relationship between p66Shc expression and diabetic nephropathy is evident, studies in mice have shown that deletion of this gene prevents endothelial dysfunction induced by hyperglycemia, in addition to reducing the oxidative stress of cells, which prevented the alteration of renal structure and function in these animals.22-24 The endothelial and myoblastic cells of p66Shc knockout mice demonstrated a lower rate of apoptosis in ischemic conditions, thus proving the role of p66Shc in cell survival in response to hypoxia.25 Another protein involved in renal damage to DN is the hypoxia-inducible factor (HIF-1α).
+The relationship between p66Shc and HIF-1α has been described by proposing a pathway in which HIF-1α, stimulated by T-cell hypoxia, activates p66Shc which contributes to the release of extracellular vascular endothelial growth factor (VEGF), being one response to low oxygenation mediated by HIF-1α.
+In addition, p66Shc itself is stimulated by oxidative stress induced by hypoxia, and triggers cell apoptosis.26 Our study identified the subtle elevation of p66Shc gene expression in diabetic patients who, as previously described, are in oxidative imbalance due to hyperglycemia, hyperinsulinemia and insulin resistance and thus, we can suggest that the pathway explained above is starting to be activated.9

-Expression of the p66Shc protein in peripheral blood and in renal tissue of diabetic patients had already been studied, under conditions of already established kidney injury.
-The authors found an increase in the expression of the p66Shc protein and suggested that the evaluation of its expression in peripheral blood could be used as a potential biomarker of the progression of kidney injury mediated by increased oxidative stress.
+Expression of the p66Shc protein in peripheral blood and in renal tissue of diabetic patients had already been studied, however, under conditions of already established kidney injury.
+The authors found an increase in the expression of the p66Shc protein and suggested that the evaluation of its expression in peripheral blood could be used as a potential biomarker of the progression of kidney injury mediated by increased oxidative stress.27

-Considering that the oxidative stress pathway is activated by hyperglycemia, we suggest that in our patients there is a synergism between the hyperexpression of markers against decapentaplegic homolog 1 (SMAD1), which are intracellular proteins capable of regulating transcription factors and expression of target genes, associated with that of p66Shc, with the first promoting mesangial expansion and the second mediating oxidative imbalance.
+Considering that the oxidative stress pathway is activated by hyperglycemia, we suggest that in our patients there is a synergism between the hyperexpression of mothers against decapentaplegic homolog 1 (SMAD1), which are intracellular proteins capable of regulating transcription factors and expression of target genes, associated with that of p66Shc, with the first promoting mesangial expansion and the second mediating oxidative imbalance.
 Positive feedback between these two pathways may be responsible for the gradual and silent loss of kidney function.
-Therefore, we suggest that minor changes in p66Shc gene expression may signal the dysregulation of the oxidative system and, thus, lead to late kidney damage.21, 23, 28, 29
+Therefore, we suggest that minor changes in p66Shc gene expression may signal the dysregulation of the oxidative system and, thus, lead to late kidney damage.
+21, 23, 28, 29

-This study showed that there was no significant p66Shc gene expression in peripheral blood and urine samples of diabetic patients without kidney injury in comparison with healthy donors.
-However, in our experimental conditions p66Shc gene expression is slightly elevated in T2DM group.
+This study showed that there was no significant p66Shc gene expression in peripheral blood and urine samples of diabetic patients without kidney injury in comparison with health donors, however, in our experimental conditions p66Shc gene expression is slightly increased in T2DM group.
 There was no association between increased gene expression and the other laboratory variables that were studied.
 We believe that increasing the number of patients may elucidate the viability of the data.

-The limitation of this study was the small sample size and the difficulty in assessing gene expression in urine samples.
+The limitation of this study was the low sample size and the difficulty in assessing gene expression in urine samples.
 We are certain that the use of specific extraction kits for samples of low cellularity, such as urine samples, will facilitate this type of study in this biological matrix.

-Summary - Accelerating Translation
+Summary - Accelerating Translation (Portuguese)